federicaciuffo/aws-application-networking-k8s/docs/guides/environment.md

 Type: string

-Default: "us-west-2"
+Default: Inferred from IMDS metadata.

-When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the region of VPC lattice service endpoint
+When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS Region of VPC Lattice Service endpoint.
+This needs to be specified if IMDS is not available.

 ---